 Not that we figure you’ll be making much use of that warranty; XenonPro’s LED headlight kits are well-built with solid aluminum bulb casings that soak up plenty of waste heat, and equipped with a quiet, built-in micro-fan for active cooling.
 They’re made to withstand the harsh demands of automotive use, being 100% water, shock, dust, and rumble-proof, and rated for 45,000 hours of reliable use.

 As an upgrade over standard halogen bulbs, XenonPro’s LEDs boast up to 300% more brightness, putting out a max of 9,000 lumens per pair, with advanced anti-glare technology to avoid blinding other drivers.
 They install easily in less than half-an-hour.
-Four distinct colors are available – 3000K (yellow), 6000K (bright white), 8000K (blue), and 12000L (purple)—and there’s even a CANus-ready option to make sure the bulbs can communicate properly with your vehicle’s computer system.
+Four distinct colors are available—3,000K (yellow), 6,000K (bright white), 8,000K (blue), and 12,000K (purple)—and there’s even a CAN bus-ready option to make sure the bulbs can communicate properly with your vehicle’s computer system.

 *This is a sponsored placement.

 Beamtech’s replacement LED bulbs are more affordable than Cougar Motor’s products, but they won’t last as long.
-That’s because they are a bit brighter at 8000 lumens per pair with a 6500K color temperature.
-Their advertised lifespan, however, is over 30,000 hours, or almost 3.5 years of continuous use, but other brands advertise up to 50,000 hours.
+That’s because they are a bit brighter at 8,000 lumens per pair with a 6,500K color temperature.
+Their advertised lifespan is over 30,000 hours, or almost 3.5 years of continuous use, but other brands advertise up to 50,000 hours.

 What makes Beamtech’s bulbs different from many of its competitors is the lack of a fan, making them quieter than other products.
 In lieu of a fan, they feature passive cooling with an aluminum body for improved heat dissipation.
 Beamtech also says the bulbs are close to the same length as a halogen lamp filament, resulting in a beam pattern that you would expect from a halogen bulb.
-These bulbs are IP65 waterproof.
+These bulbs are IP65 water and dust resistant.